qinshen-n/crowdfunding_backend/README.md

 ### API Usage Guide
 This guide provides step-by-step instructions for interacting with the core functionality of the Conservation Catalyst API.
-- Register a New User
-  To create a new user account, send a POST request to the /users/ endpoint.
+- Register a New User: To create a new user account, send a POST request to the /users/ endpoint.
 This is the first step to becoming a member and gaining access to authenticated features.
     - Endpoint: /users/
     - Method: POST
     - Boday Data: The request body should be a JSON object containing the new user's username, email, and password.
     - Response: A successful response will return a 201 Created status code and the new user's data.

-- Create a New Fundraiser
-  Creating a new fundraiser requires a valid authentication token.
+- Create a New Fundraiser: Creating a new fundraiser requires a valid authentication token.
 First, register or log in to get a token, then include it in the Authorization header of your POST request.
     - Endpoint: /fundraisers/
     - Method: POST
     - Authorization: Include the token in the Authorization header using the Bearer Token scheme.